jcu-eresearch/Edgar/developermanual.md

     sudo git clone "git://github.com/jcu-eresearch/Edgar.git"

-Update the tmp directory of the web app so that cake can read and write to the tmp dir.
+Update the tmp directory of the web app so that cake can read and write to the tmp dir

     sudo chmod ugo+wrX -R /var/www/Edgar/webapplication/app/tmp/

-Change dir to html, and create link to webapplication component of git repo in www dir
+Change dir to html, and create sym link to webapplication component of git repo in www dir

     cd /var/www/html
     sudo ln -s /var/www/Edgar/webapplication/ Edgar